How to get started with your wellbeing programme

 Many companies find it hard to get started with wellbeing.
 More and more organisations are becoming aware of the benefits of having an in-house wellbeing programme but aren’t quite sure how to go about implementing one.
 After listening in on some interesting talks at the Health and Wellbeing @ Work 2016 exhibition this year, combined with working with wellbeing for some of our clients for years, here are our thoughts.

-3 important things to that will help you succeed
+3 important things to consider that will help you succeed

 To get started with a successful wellbeing campaign, keep in mind that the bill-payer needs to stay engaged with the programme and will want to see evidence on results.